 Often, I get calls from potential clients about their Virginia car accident claims just before their statute of limitations runs.
-They tell me that they’ve already notified the car insurance company about their claim so they’ve met their deadline.
+They tell me that they’ve already notified the car insurance company about their claim, so they’ve met their deadline.
 To be clear, in Virginia, this is not enough.
-You have to either settle your claim or properly file it in court, or it is barred forever.
+You must either settle your claim or properly file it in court, or it is barred forever.

 What is a statute of limitations?

 A statute of limitations is the deadline by which you have to settle your claim or file it in court or it’s forever waived.
 For Virginia personal injury cases, you typically have two (2) years.
 In some instances, such as claims against a County, this deadline can be shorter.
 Therefore, first, you need to identify your statute of limitations so that you don’t miss it.
 Then you must take the appropriate actions to preserve your rights.